Aligning throughCulture Renewal

 The conundrum of internal company communications is that there are a myriad of ways to reach employees.
 As a result, it is often very difficult to really capture employees’ attention.
 A meeting of the strategy staff of a large corporation provides a good example of this kind of challenge.
 During the meeting, other employees complained that they were not being sufficiently informed about the company strategy.
 The strategy staff listened to this complaint with exasperation since a broad spectrum of efforts had been used to foster communication - such as written articles in newsletters, posted information on an intranet page, broadcast videos of the CEO and other officers talking about the strategy.
 Despite all these efforts, their message had not arrived.

 A custom-designed Peer-to-Peer Learning module can address unique and specific company issues.
 As a a result, these modules provide a platform for learners to discuss the issue at hand during a compact 90 minute session.
 Using one (or more) custom-designed Peer-to-Peer Networking modules can ensure that internal communications get the attention it deserves with a very diverse spectrum of employees!

-The Six ways to improve organizational effectiveness through Peer-to-Peer Learning offers many opportunities which provide tremendous value to any organization.
-However these Six Ways are only the beginning of the learning journey.
-As the use of Peer-to-Peer Learning is embraced by more organizations, additional ways to skillfully use this approach will certainly evolve in the near future.
+The above six ways to improve organizational effectiveness through Peer-to-Peer Learning offers many opportunities to provide tremendous value to any organization.
+These Six Ways offer the beginning of an organization's learning journey.
+As the use of Peer-to-Peer Learning is embraced by more organizations, novel ideas to implement this approach will certainly continue to evolve.